-Often, businesses will want to use various IP phones that are part of their VoIP system, but which connect over the wireless network.
+Often, businesses will want to use various IP phones that are part of their business VoIP system, but which connect over the wireless network.
 This may be needed for example, in a warehouse or manufacturing floor where there isn’t a lot of wiring installed.
 Wireless handsets usually require a PBX that supports wireless phones and of course, the phones must be Wi-Fi enabled.

 One alternative for small businesses is to use an app that allows employees to use their own smartphones to connect to the company’s business VoIP system.
 I took a look at an app for Android that has a high rating on Google Play, CSipSimple.